wharfkit/website/src/lib/docs/Antelope/Int.md

 ### Math

-A number of mathematical operations has been implemented using bn.js and exposed through helpers on every `Int` type.
+A number of mathematical operations have been implemented using bn.js and exposed through helpers on every `Int` type.

 All return values will be typed to match the types of the integers used in the operation.